Personal-CS50-WEB/Final-project/README.md

    ### **Models**
  - Django Models are a level of abstraction on top of SQL that works with databases using Python classes and objects rather than direct SQL queries.
 Generally, each model maps to a single database table.Each attribute of the model represents a database field.
   - By using the ` python manage.py makemigrations ` command create some Python files that will create or edit our database to be able to store what is in the models and apply these migrations to our database by running `python manage.py migrate`  command.
-  - Using django models this project has nine models one model for each entitie:
+  - Using django models this project has nine models one model for each entity:
      - User model : Contains users information: id, username, password, email.
      - Survey model: Contains surveys information: id, survey creator, name and description of the survey, time created and deadline.
      - Question model : Contains questions information and it references the survey as foreign key, type of the question and the question text.